 Public awareness of high profile cyber-crimes seems to have little effect on our workplace behaviour, but does inhibit personal online activities, such as banking and shopping.
 Research by AXELOS found that most UK organisations significantly underestimate the human element of cyber risk.
 In fact, half of the UK’s worst data breaches during 2015 were caused by human error.
 International standard for information security ISO 27001 and some insurance policies require firms implement cyber security training.
 However, most companies only provide training to senior managers and the IT department.
-Typically, end user awareness training is a far more casual, ad hoc affair for everyone else.
+Typically, end user awareness training is a far more casual, ad hoc affair for everyone else

 A cyber security strategy can only be effective where you have clear policies and procedures that everyone understands and follows.
 Otherwise, your own staff will constantly undermine your IT security regardless of what countermeasures you put in place.
 First, you need to assess the potential risks to your IT infrastructure, and decide what to prioritise.
 Next, ensure senior management advocate IT security as a business imperative.
 Finally, implement a clear information management regime with the appropriate checks and balances.
 User education will play a critical role in raising awareness of cyber security risks and changing behaviours.

 Changing how people think and behave isn’t easy.
 You might need some expert help.
-According to research from AXELOS, “The one-dimensional and outdated cyber security awareness learning provided by most UK organisations is not fit for purpose and is limiting employees’ ability to understand what good cyber behaviours look like.”
+According to research from AXELOS, “The one-dimensional and outdated cyber security awareness training provided by most UK organisations is not fit for purpose and is limiting employees’ ability to understand what good cyber behaviours look like.”
 Before you do anything, you will need to establish a base level of cyber security awareness.
 Next, rather than bombard staff with masses of information, focus on your top three threats.
 In the UK, this might be raising awareness of fraudulent email phishing attacks, password protection and use of unsecured file sharing applications, for example.

 When building your end-user awareness programme it is important to consider your different audience groups, and how best to communicate with them.
 Educational research suggests that interactive rather than passive learning tools and techniques produce the best results in terms of engagement and retention.
 Remember, there are different types of learners.
 Some people respond better to visual stimulus while others prefer auditory, text or a kinaesthetic approach (learning by doing).

 The more interactive, group-based, relevant and fun you can make your awareness programme the better.
-Developed by PwC, Game of Threats™ is a cyber threat simulation designed to test critical thinking and decision-making.
+Developed by PwC, Game of Threats™ is a cyber security simulation designed to test critical thinking and decision-making.
 The game rewards good decisions and penalises teams for making poor choices in critical situations.
 Ultimately, players come away with a better understanding of what steps they must take to improve cyber security across their organisation.